minio/docs/source/reference/minio-server/minio-server.rst

         - Path to the user's private key file.
         - Absolute path or relative path from current location to the key file to use.

+      * - ``trusted-user-ca-key``
+        - Specifies a file containing public key of a certificate authority that is trusted to sign user certificates for authentication.
+          The file must contain a `user principals list <https://man.openbsd.org/ssh-keygen#CERTIFICATES>`__, and the list must include the user(s) that can authenticate with the key.
+        - Absolute path or relative path from current location to the user's trusted certificate authority public key file.

       * - ``pub-key-algos``
         - Comma-separated list of the public key algorithms to support.
         -